-The management of a SAPI shall be entrusted to a board of directors, and they may adopt for their management and surveillance, the regime contemplated by the LMV for Public Companies, except for the independence requirement for certain board members, which will not be mandatory in this case.
-In the event that the SAPI elects such regime, the general manager (CEO equivalent), as well as the board of directors will be subject to the provisions set forth under the LMV such officers which are applicable to Public Companies such regarding matters as organization, tasks and responsibilities.
-If they do not elect such regime, then they will be
+The management of a SAPI shall be entrusted to a board of directors, and they may adopt for their management and surveillance, the regime contemplated by the LMV for Public Companies, except for the independence requirement for certain board members, which will not be mandatory in this

+If the SAPI elects such case. regime, the general manager (CEO equivalent), as well as the board of directors will be subject to the provisions set forth under the LMV for such officers which applicable to Public Companies regarding matters such as organization, tasks and responsibilities.
+If they do not elect such regime, then they will be subject to the general provisions of the LGSM.